dirkpetersen/our-chat/README.md

 You can find more details about AWS in the AWS budget section below.

+If you do not require any further configuration, such as SSL certificates from IT or LDAP authentication you can now [start the LibreChat install](#install-librechat)

 ## <a name='SSLcertificates'></a>SSL certificates

 ### receiving SSL certs from IT